 - The exam table slides into the MRI machine.
-Throughout the scan, thumping or tapping sounds from the machine will be heard.
+Throughout the scan, the patient will hear thumping or tapping sounds from the machine.

 - It is important to remain still throughout the examination in order to avoid the need to repeat portions of the scan.

 - Some patients may need to hold their breath for a short period of time.

 - If contrast is needed, this will be administered via IV just prior to a second round of imaging.